National College of Professional Technical Education: Background

-The National College of Technical Professional Education (CONALEP) is a secondary leveleducational institution that is part of the National System of Technological Education.
+The National College of Technical Professional Education (CONALEP) is a secondary level educational institution that is part of the National System of Technological Education.
 It was created by presidential decree in 1978 as a Decentralized Public Organization of the Federal Government, with its own legal personality and assets.
 Its main objective was oriented to the training of technical professionals, specifically graduates of secondary school.
 It was founded in 1978 by engineer and Mexican politician José Antonio Padilla Segura.

 Conalep SPP

-The Conalep SPP was a building located between the streets of Iturbide and Humboldt, in the Historic Center of Mexico City.
+The Conalep SPP was a building located between the streets of Iturbide and Humboldt, in the historic center of Mexico City.
 On September 19, 1985, the building was destroyed by a 8.1 magnitude earthquake.

 Classes normally started at 7 o'clock in the morning, so the students were already in class when the earthquake struck.
 Some data indicate that around 120 people in the building died and even more were unaccounted for.
 The building was literally split in two; the part that overlooked Humboldt Street stood and the part that overlooked Iturbide Street collapsed facing their respective streets.